gbv/bartoc-search/README.md

 ### BullMQ Monitoring Board

 You can monitor and manage background jobs (queues, workers, job status) using the [bull-board](https://github.com/felixmosh/bull-board) UI.
-This is highly recommended for development and debugging.
+This is recommended for development and debugging.

 Replace `myQueue` with your actual BullMQ queue instance(s) and the board will be available at [http://localhost:3883/admin/queues](http://localhost:3883/admin/queues) (or your app port).

 **Features:**
 - View, retry, or remove jobs
 - Inspect job data and logs
 - Monitor queue and worker status in real time

 For more details, see the [bull-board documentation](https://github.com/felixmosh/bull-board).

----

 ## Development

 ### Project Goals

-* Provide a reliable pipeline to synchronize BARTOC database with a Solr index
+- Provide a reliable pipeline to synchronize BARTOC database with a Solr index
-* Enrich data before to improve search
+- Enrich data before to improve search
-* Experiment with relevance ranking and facetted search
+- Experiment with relevance ranking and facetted search

 ###  Technologies

-* Node.js + TypeScript
+- Node.js + TypeScript
-* Vite for build tooling
+- Vite for build tooling
-* Docker & Docker Compose for containerization
+- Docker & Docker Compose for containerization
-* Jest for unit and integration tests (?) -- no tests at the moment
+- Jest for unit and integration tests (?) -- no tests at the moment

 ### Bootstrapping the Architecture